evictedcucumber/ArenaAllocator/README.md

 # ArenaAllocator Library

-A custom implementation of an Arena Allocator written in C++.
+A custom (very bad) implementation of Arena Allocator written in C++.

 ## Build